CampusConnect-NovaNexus/CC-frontend-student/README.md

-# Student Campus Connect App 📱
+# NITM Campus Connect 📱

 A comprehensive mobile application designed to enhance the student experience by providing seamless access to campus resources, course materials, and communication tools.